How to Celebrate Mother’s Day 365 Times a Year

 Sure we’ve heard that before.
 But how many really follow her simple request — one she made many times and in different apparitions, including every time she appeared at Fatima.

-This year’s 100th anniversary of Fatima that begins on the day before Mother’s Day is a perfectly-timed reminder.
-Each time Mary appeared to the shepherd children, she asked them — and all of us — to say the Rosary e.v.e.r.y.d.a.y.
+The May anniversary of Fatima is a well-timed reminder.
+Each time Mary appeared to the shepherd children, she asked them — and all of us — to say the Rosary everyday.

 Like any good mother, Mary wants us to be dressed well.
 In her garment.
 The brown scapular.
 So we honor her if we wear the garment she herself picked out and gave to us.

-How about starting with these two — the rosary and the scapular.
+How about starting with these two — the Rosary and the scapular.

 Why not offer up a Rosary for your own mother?
 She is both your mother and a child of our Blessed Mother too.
 How pleased Mary must be if we pray for and honor our own mother who is also one of her children.